croquet/microverse/docs/AssetManager.md

 });
 ```

-And the general case, which calls AvatarPawn's `analyzeAndUploadFile()` creates a new card with proper card spec.
-The `CardPawn` uses Asset Manager to construct 3D or 2D models based on the card spec.
+The call to AvatarPawn's `analyzeAndUploadFile()` creates a new card with a proper card spec.
+The `CardPawn` of the card constructs a 3D or 2D view based on the card spec.

 ## Loading an asset from an Uint8Array

 The AssetManager implements a method called `load(buffer:Uint8Array, type:string, THREE:Module, options)`.
 Typically the buffer and type are simply passed from the callback. (`THREE` is passed in to use the feature written in code that does not assume a JS bundler. `Options` affects some properties of the loaded object.)

-If the buffer contains data of a known type (currently "glb", "obj", "fbx" for 3D, "svg", "png", "jpg", "jpeg", "gif" for 2D and "exr" for sky box are supported), the load method returns a promise that resolves to a Three js `Object3D`, a Three.js `Texture`, or Three.js EXR data, respectively.
+If the buffer contains data of a known type (currently "glb", "obj", "fbx" for 3D, "svg", "png", "jpg", "jpeg", "gif" for 2D and "exr" for the sky box are supported), the load method returns a promise that resolves to a Three js `Object3D`, a Three.js `Texture`, or Three.js EXR data, respectively.

 For SVG, you can pass an option that specifies the `color`, `depth`, and `fullBright` properties to affect the properties of the resulting 3D object with ExtrudedGeometry.

 ## Caching Data

-The Asset Manager offers a simple caching mechanism.
+The AssetManager offers a simple caching mechanism.
 You can think of the cache as a mapping from an id to the data, associated with the list of "users" of the data.

 ### `setCache(dataId:string, data:any: id:string)`